akk0ga/yourMouseHasAHeart/README.md

 # Your mouse has a heart !
-This python program will make you more...empathic ? for your mouse.
+You are horrible with your mouse, and she's doing nightmare of you every night monster !

+# Description
-This program check your mouse position for playing sound when hit border of your screen, if you go to fast and more !
+This program get the axes of your mouse and in some situation says something example when you move your mouse to fast horizontally or vertically, and she suffers when you clicked on her buttons

-# Run the app
-To run this app extract the zip archive and in the folder start the main.exe

 # The voice
-The voice used to make this program are the portal turret voice line, and you have the choice to use english or french voice
+The voice used to make this program are the portal turret voice line, and you have the choice to use English or French voice

 # Package install
 This is the list for external package I'm using:
 - pynput
 - pyautogui
 - pygame -> mixer